easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### GDCHART

-Easy to use C API, high performance library to create charts  and graphs in PNG, GIF and WBMP format.
+Simple to use C API, high performance library to create charts  and graphs in PNG, GIF and WBMP format.

 *homepage*: <http://users.fred.net/brv/chart>